-The parameter def commalist> is enclosed in parentheses instead of braces, as is the corresponding <argument exp commalist> in an invocation of the operator in question (see <user op inv>, later), because we follow convention in relying on ordinal position for argument/parameter matching.
-UPDATES (parameter name commalist>), if specified, identifies parameters that are subject to update; alternatively, UPDATES (ALL)
+The parameter def commalist> is enclosed in parentheses instead of braces, as is the corresponding <argument exp commalist> in an invocation of the operator in question (see <user op inv>, later), because we follow convention in relying on ordinal position for argument/parameter matching.6 UPDATES (parameter name commalist>), if specified, identifies parameters that are subject to update; alternatively, UPDATES (ALL BUT parameter name commalist>), if specified, identifies parameters that aren't subject to update.
+Note: The specification ALL BUT has an analogous interpretation in all contexts in which it appears; however, the precise nature of that "analogous interpretation" in other contexts is left as an exercise for the reader.